 To be able to realize WHAT exactly the questions ask, you need to have a thorough comprehension of literary vocabulary.
 The practice tests offered on this website focus on improving your reading comprehension skills.

-Taking multiple reading practice tests that include reading college-level texts, will definitely improve your skills and lead to betters scores.
+Taking multiple reading practice tests that include reading college-level texts will definitely improve your skills and lead to better scores.